Discussion: Can Trash be more girl friendly?

 Re: Discussion: Can Trash be more girl friendly?

 As the author of that question, I picked the most notable album names I could because I assumed most people probably wouldn't be aware of individual (Swedish) songs by the band Marduk.
 That's a notable name (and their first and somewhat notorious release) and is more likely to induce a buzz on that clue than another randomly chosen album name, so that's the criteria I'm using when I'm writing a tossup designed to get people to buzz in on clues.
 Sure, people shouldn't put things in just to be dicks, but people who are offended by the fact that a band put out an album called "Fuck me Jesus" need to get over themselves.
 Surely such people are not less offended by questions related to boys kissing or Piss Christ or whatever, and we're not changing the distribution or tiptoeing around things because people might get upset.
-Besides, something tells me JC can probably take it."The albums Fuck Me Jesus, Those of the Unlight, and ROM 5:12 were released by a Swedish black metal band of this name"
+Besides, something tells me JC can probably take it.

 Chris Ray